-The following settings are good to go if you are using a tripod and a remote control (very cool and very cheap!).
+The following settings are good to go if you are using a tripod and remote control (very cool and very cheap!).
 If you don’t have a remote, you can also set the timer to 2 seconds before the picture is shot.
 This avoids blurry images caused by the vibrations when you press the shutter release button.

 ISO Settings: It can be tempting to just set your ISO higher to keep a reasonably fast shutter speed and avoid blurred pictures.
-This is not a great solution, because higher ISO also means lower image quality and image full of noise or grain.
+This is not a great solution, because higher ISO also means lower image quality and an image full of noise or grain.
 A general rule is to keep your ISO as low as possible.

 Aperture: Most of the time, you can shoot in Aperture Priority Mode and let the camera decide the shutter speed.
 Ideally, you want to keep your aperture around f/8 or f/11, as it is the area where the image quality is the best on most lenses.
 If it’s getting really dark and you need to open more, f/5.6 is a good compromise.
 Usually, opening more than that will lead to lower image quality (less sharp images) – it all depends on what lens you are using of course.